Aerobic vs Anaerobic Exercise: Which is More Beneficial?

 Aerobic exercise is less intense that can be sustained for a longer duration and uses oxygen to burn fat and glucose.

-On the other hand, Anaerobic exercise is more intense which can be performed for a shorter duration and uses energy from muscle.
+On the other hand, Anaerobic exercise is more intense which can be performed for a shorter duration and uses energy from muscles.

 Need more game-changing tips and tricks for an effortless weight loss journey?
 Whether you hit a plateau or simply want to maintain your healthy weight, we have tons of evidence-based info for you.
 Subscribe to our free newsletter and bless yourself with a healthier body, longevity, and happier life, today!